ZZ-Cat/CRSFforArduino/README.md

     /* 4.
 Initialize your GPS module. */
     gpsSerial.begin(9600);

-    // We need to set pins 10 & 11 to be SERCOM pins.
+    // We need to set pins 10 and 11 to be SERCOM pins. pinPeripheral(10, PIO_SERCOM);
-    pinPeripheral(10, PIO_SERCOM);
     pinPeripheral(11, PIO_SERCOM);